-- One of the BEST liver helpers is actually liver itself.
+One of the BEST liver helpers is actually liver itself.
 Beef liver is one of the most nutrient dense foods on the planet- but if you are like most people and cannot stand the thought of eating it, you can also get beef liver capsules or powder!
 We usually recommend doing an HTMA first though to check your metabolic rate as well as copper status before introducing beef liver.

 There are SO many ways to help the liver out.
 The key is to use herbs and foods that assist and aid the liver, hopefully as gently as possibly.
 We don’t want to do harsh liver cleanses (the liver doesn’t actually get dirty, just sluggish) unless you are already familiar with them, or you are under the care of a knowledgeable practitioner.

 There are many ways to help decrease the intensity of copper dumping.
 Keeping your liver working well is key, as well as reducing the stress and anxiety that comes along.
-To help get through copper dumping or other detox reactions: Castor oil packs, coffee enemas, red raspberry leaf tea, full-fat dairy (calcium helps slow the effects but doesn’t stop it), salt water (1/4 tsp in a glass once or twice a day), dandelion root tea, milk thistle, EFT (tapping), legs on the wall yoga pose, and Butekyo breathing (seriously, works wonders!), and rebounding on trampoline or yoga ball.
-Anything that helps the colon flush itself a bit will help get toxins out faster.
+To help get through copper dumping: Castor oil packs, red raspberry leaf tea, nettle infusions, full-fat dairy (calcium helps slow the effects but doesn’t stop it), salt water (1/4 tsp in a glass once or twice a day), dandelion root tea, milk thistle, EFT (tapping), legs on the wall yoga pose, and Butekyo breathing (seriously, works wonders, check YouTube!), and rebounding on trampoline or yoga ball.